jayhill365/Rustminer/README.md

 Navigate to the Rustminer folder

-open the terminal and run: cargo build

-Make sure the main.rs file contains the code you want to run.

-Next open the terminal and run: cargo run.
+open the terminal run: cargo new "Project"
+& cargo Build

+then , move contents of miner.rs into main.rs

+Make sure, scripts used in main.rs are available.

+The run: cargo run in the directory with the .toml file